SAMMISolutions/docs/doc_posts/_components/core.md

 See the list of all available commands in the **Commands** section.

 #### Edit Release Commands
-Program your button to perform specific actions when released. **The release action only happens if the button is pressed from your SAMMI Deck or hotkey**.
+Program your button to perform specific actions when released. **The release action only happens if the button is pressed from your SAMMI Panel or hotkey**.
 You can add as many commands as you want.

 #### Edit Init Variables
 Initial variables the button will have when initiated.
 It prevents persistent buttons from crashing.
 Must be in [JSON format](https://www.w3schools.com/js/js_json_intro.asp).